RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 In this lab, we'll deploy the `Payment Service` as a serverless application using `Knative Serving`, `Istio`, `Tekton Pipelines` and `Quarkus native application` because the payment service doesn't need to be served for the end users as the other services like the shopping cart and catalog services.

+The `Apache Kafka Event` source enables `Knative Eventing` integration with Apache Kafka.
+When a message is produced to Apache Kafka, the Apache Kafka Event Source will consume the produced message and post that message to the corresponding event sink.

 ##### What is Knative?

 ![Logo]({% image_path knative-audience.png %}){:width="700px"}